EricZhang90/Assembly-Line-Manager/README.md

 # Assembly-Line-Manager (C++ final project)
-simulates an assembly line, which adds items to products according to orders that their customers have placed.
+# simulates an assembly line, which adds items to products according to orders that their customers have placed.
-/*
- * Task Manager - manages each task of the assembly line
- * Product Manager - manages each product that passes through the assembly line's tasks
+*
+* Clearly defined Object-Oriented architecture by implementing compositions, aggregations and associations
+* Parsed field-delimited data records into well-defined sets with high fault-tolerant and exception reporting
- * Process Manager - manages product processing for each specific task */
+* Effectively managed product processing for each specific task using STL container and smart pointer
+* Coordinated the interactions between the assembly line’s tasks using STL algorithms whose operations were
+* specified by lambda expression